AVEVA/AVEVA-Samples/Basic/Java/readme.md

     }
 ```

-`AuthenticationContext` instances take care of communicating with the authority and also maintain a local cache of tokens.
-Tokens have a fixed lifetime, typically one hour, but they can be refreshed by the authenticating authority for a longer period.
-If the refresh period has expired, the credentials have to be presented to the authority again.
-Happily, the `AcquireToken` method hides these details from client programmers.
-As long as you call `AcquireToken` before each HTTP call, you will have a valid token.
-Here is how that is done:
+`AuthenticationContext` instances are responsible for communicating with the
+authority and also for maintaining a local cache of tokens.
+Tokens have a fixed
+lifetime, typically one hour, but can be refreshed by the
+authenticating authority for a longer period.
+If the refresh period has
+expired, the credentials must be presented to the authority again.
+To streamline development, the `AcquireToken` method hides these details from client
+programmers.
+As long as you call `AcquireToken` before each HTTP call,
+you will have a valid token.
+The following code shows how this is done:

 ```Java
    ClientCredential userCred = new ClientCredential(_appId, _appKey);